OpenGVLab/ZeroGUI/osworld/README.md

 ```

 The generated task JSON file will be saved as `generated_examples/test_all.json`, which can be used for training or testing in OSWorld.

-## Notes

-- Before running any task generation scripts, create and validate all necessary destination directories and files
-- Double check that your screenshot directory contains properly formatted and valid image files